• Skip to primary navigation

 It’s because they’re so low in calories, but yet so full of the many essential nutritional elements our bodies require.

-If you like this easy low calorie recipe you're sure to love my other tomato soup recipes why not check out the list below?
+If you like this easy low calorie recipe you're sure to love my other tomato soup recipes so why not check out the list below?

 Birds eye view of a bowl of tomato chickpea soup garnished with a sprig of basil and three tomatoes in the background.